-The Fund can invest in derivative instruments, including forward foreign currency contracts, futures contracts and options.
+The Fund can invest in derivative instruments, including forward foreign currency contracts and futures contracts.

 A forward foreign currency contract is an agreement between parties to exchange a specified amount of currency at a specified future time at a specified rate.
 The Fund can use forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.